(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Setup and preliminaries

 \myparagraph{2-layer linear diagonal network.} We parametrise regression vectors $\beta$ as functions $\beta_w$ of trainable parameters $w \in \R^p$.
-Although the final prediction function $x \mapsto \langle \beta_w, x \rangle$ is linear in the input $x$, the choice of the parametrisation drastically changes the solution recovered by the optimisation algorithm \citep{gunasekar2018convolution}.
+Although the final prediction function $x \mapsto \langle \beta_w, x \rangle$ is linear in the input $x$, the choice of the parametrisation drastically changes the solution recovered by the optimisation algorithm \cite{gunasekar2018convolution}.
 In the case of the linear parametrisation $\beta_w = w$ many first-order methods (SGD, GD, with or without momentum) converge towards the same solution and the choice of stepsize does not impact the recovered solution beyond convergence.
-In an effort to better understand the effects of stochasticity and large stepsize, we consider a toy neural network, a $2$-layer diagonal linear neural network given by:
+In an effort to better understand the effects of stochasticity and large stepsize, we consider the next simple parametrisation, that of a $2$-layer diagonal linear neural network given by: